PUNEETH-npk/Youtube-vid-summarizer/README.md

 ## Hosted link
 ./https://youtube-video-summarizer-rkqlpxcahkcc4ys23fkand.streamlit.app/ ../
 -> Hosted app is not fetching subtitles from youtube video as YouTube Blocked requests from my IP.
 -> becuase of too many requests youtube blocked my IP.
+-> You can run it in your vscode and open.

 ##  Tech Stack
 1. Python